tinacms/tina.io/content/guides/tina-cloud/existing-site/content-modelling.md

 })
 ```

-You will also need to add this field/value to each of markdown file in "\_posts":
+You also need to add this field/value to each of Markdown file in "\_posts":

 `_template: "post"`